worldbank/GeospatialFCVcollateral/index.md

 # Enhancing FCV Operations with Geospatial ICT Tools - Course Resource Page

-On this site you can find supplementary resources for the World Bank's [Enhancing FCV Operations with Geospatial ICT Tools](www.google.com) online course.
-The course materials and learning resources curated below support the integration of novel data, like [Satellite Imagery](#remotesensing), [Drone Imagery](#drones), and [Mobile Phone data](#mobile) into global development projects.
+On this site you can find additional resources that accompany the World Bank's [Enhancing FCV Operations with Geospatial ICT Tools](www.google.com) online course.
+The course materials and supplementary resources below support the use of novel data, like [Satellite Imagery](#remotesensing), [Drone Imagery](#drones), and [Mobile Phone data](#mobile) in global development projects and data products.
 Most of the resources are in English, you can "<a href="#french_course_materials">click here to jump to the French materials located at the bottom of the page.</a>

-The **Geospatial and ICT tools in FCV** course was developed by the World Bank and its partners.
+The **Geospatial and ICT tools in FCV** course was developed by the World Bank's Development Data Group along with internal and external partners.
 For questions related to course, please contact the World Bank's [Geospatial Operational Support Team (GOST)](https://www.worldbank.org/en/research/brief/geospatial-operations-support-team-at-the-world-bank).

-<button name="button" onclick="http://www.google.com" style="width:75%;padding:9px 18px;font-size: 16px; box-shadow: 0 8px 16px 0 rgba(0,0,0,0.2), 0 6px 20px 0 rgba(0,0,0,0.19);margin: 0 auto;display: block;">Enhancing FCV Operations with Geospatial ICT Tools</button>
+<button name="button" onclick="http://www.google.com" style="width:75%;padding:9px 18px;font-size: 16px; box-shadow: 0 8px 16px 0 rgba(0,0,0,0.2), 0 6px 20px 0 rgba(0,0,0,0.19);margin: 0 auto;display: block;">Enhancing FCV Operations with Geospatial ICT Tools Course</button>

 ## Remote Sensing Resources  <a name="remotesensing"></a>

 <img src="imgs/satellite.jpg" alt="Drone" style= "width:100%; height:200px; object-fit:cover;">

 The Remote Sensing module covers the basics of satellite imagery and remote sensing, and how such data can be applied to development projects.
-It covers key terms related to remote sensing, and explains how to acquire the right images by learning how to properly define key objectives.
+It covers key terms related to remote sensing, and explains how to acquire the right imagery, define key project objectives and data requirements.

 **Remote Sensing Reference Material**
 * [World Bank: Remote Sensing Guide for Practitioners](www.google.com)